ballerina-platform/ballerina-distribution/examples/azure-functions-deployment/azure_functions_deployment.md

 Build the Ballerina program to generate the Azure Functions artifacts.
 ::: out bal_build.out :::

-Execute the Azure CLI command given by the compiler to publish the functions (replace with your respective Azure `<function_app_name>`).
+Execute the Azure CLI command given by the compiler to publish the functions (replace the sample app name given in the command with your respective Azure `<function_app_name>`).
 ::: out az_deploy.out :::

 Invoke the `HTTP Trigger` functions.